|

 Wisteria floribunda,

-a deciduous tree liana with gray-brown barks, is found on forest
+a deciduous tree liana with gray-brown bark, is found on forest

 edges or in bright forests, reaching the tree crown by coiling